What is the Envirothon?

 We are looking for businesses and organizations with a strong environmental ethic and interest in developing knowledgeable, skilled and dedicated students to participate in the State Envirothon Competition.
 Please consider donating to the State Envirothon Competition and contact us to see how your business or organization can get involved in this fantastic program!

-Area Envirothons are being planned for 2018.
-See the date and what county your Envirothon will be held.
+Area Envirothons are being planned for 2019 and dates and locations will be announced soon!

 For more information on the Envirothon program, contact your county Soil and Water Conservation District or email firstname.lastname@example.org or call 614.784.1900.

-The 2018 national NCF Envirothon Competition will be held in Idaho in July.
+The 2019 national NCF Envirothon Competition will be held in July.
 To learn more about the NCF Envirothon Competition, visit the following link: www.envirothon.org

 State Map Image courtesy of the Ohio Department of Agriculture